AshleyU/AshleyU/README.md

 🔭 I’m currently working on: A few projects for my portfolio

-😄 I love: Hanging out with my dog, watching anime, playing games
+😄 I love: Watching anime and playing games

 ⚡ Fun fact: I lived in Japan for 3 years!
 (Yamagata and Tokyo)